-We sanded down the boards with a 220 grit sandpaper and dusted them off with a clean cloth.
+We sanded down the boards with 220 grit sandpaper and dusted them off with a clean cloth.

-Each piece was then stained with the water-based stain and allowed to dry.
-About an hour.
+Each piece was then stained with a water-based stain and allowed to dry for about an hour.

 Stenciling Your Design

-Before I got started with the stencil, I used a spray adhesive to prevent the stencil from slipping.
-I Sprayed the back of the stencil lightly and allow it to get tacky (a minute or so) before applying it to the board.
+Before I started with the stencil, I used a spray adhesive to prevent the stencil from slipping.
+I Sprayed the back of the stencil lightly and allowed it to get tacky (a minute or so) before applying it to the board.

 Then we applied the paint to the stencil using a makeup sponge.
 Just remember, less is more and when to apply to stencils.
 I dab the paint on the stencil with an up and down motion.
 I can’t emphasize this enough.
 Don’t use a lot of paint on the sponge.
 After applying the paint to the sponge, dab it off on another surface to remove most of the paint.
 You can always add more.

 We sealed our DIY bathtub caddy tray with Minwax Polycrylic in a satin finish.

-After it is dried, take the boards and lay them across your tub and measure where the stops would need to be applied to the bottom.
+After it is dried, take the boards and lay them across your tub, and measure where the stops would need to be applied to the bottom.
 Use a pencil to mark the areas and secured them with 2 screws on each stay.
-Ready for use!
+Now, it’s ready to use!

 Bathtub Caddy Fit For A Queen